The development of Kirkstall Valley Park is starting with Abbey Mills.

 Abbey Mills is a 30,000 sq. ft.
 Grade II listed mill that lies just south of Grade I listed Kirkstall Abbey and is owned by Leeds City Council.

 The Abbey Mills complex consists of a number of mill buildings dating back to the early 16th Century.
 The mills were rebuilt after a fire in 1797 and by 1847 most of the present buildings were in existence producing corn, oil and woolen cloth.

 The Council undertook a marketing exercise of Abbey Mills at the end of 2017.
 Nine developers expressed an interest.
 The Trust is interested in all options and potential partners, but want to work with a company able to bring social benefit to the area.
-We are seeking an asset transfer of the Abbey Rd block and courtyard to the Trust and are hopeful such a proposal will go to the June Executive Board of the Council.
-A brief that has been established in discussion with councillors and the Trust to develop the remainder of the mill is likely to be put out to tender in mid 2018.
+We are seeking an asset transfer of the Abbey Rd block and courtyard to the Trust and are hopeful such a proposal will go to the September 2018 Executive Board of the Council.
+A brief that has been established in discussion with councillors and the Trust to develop the remainder of the mill is likely to be put out to tender towards the end of 2018.

 Please sign up to the mailing list to keep up to date.